Clinical Psychologist

 Anxiety is the unpleasant experience of excessive worry, fear, and stress that can interfere with daily activities and your ability to rest/relax.
 Anxiety can manifest in repetitive thoughts and acute physical symptoms, such as heart-racing and difficulty breathing.
 I have had success treating anxiety with a combination of relaxation, problem-solving, and graded exposure exercises.

-Through my work at veterans hospitals, I have gained experience and skill at treating PTSD.
-This includes not only combat trauma, but military sexual trauma, childhood trauma/abuse, and the combination thereof.
-PTSD treatment can involve processing feelings about past trauma, understanding how trauma affects your thinking and relationships, and developing new ways to feel safe and empowered.
+Through my work at veterans hospitals, I have gained experience at treating post-traumatic stress disorder (PTSD).
+Symptoms of PTSD include unwanted memories of trauma, hypervigilance, and avoidance of perceived threats.
+Treatment can involve processing feelings about the past trauma, understanding how trauma affects your current thinking and behavior, and developing new ways to feel safe and empowered.